-Here's what some of our wonderful sponsors have told us about what their impact means to them:

-"I have supported classrooms with Kind News magazine for over 20 years.
-It makes me feel great that

-♥ Ann Livingston, Gulf Breeze, FL

-"I sponsor classrooms with Kind News because I want kids to understand how to care for animals and that they can get love and understanding from animals in

-♥ Cyndi Law, Senecaville, OH
+Here's what some of our wonderful sponsors have told us about what their impact means to them: "I have supported classrooms with Kind News magazine for over 20 years.
+It makes me feel great that I can have a small part in the positive impact on children and encourage kindness to animals!" ♥ Ann Livingston, Gulf Breeze, FL "I sponsor classrooms with Kind News because I want kids to understand how to care for animals and that animals have feelings too!
+I also want kids to know that they can get love and understanding from animals in return.
+I think the magazine really helps with this." ♥ Cyndi Law, Senecaville, OH

-Helping Coastal Cats Before Disasters Strike

-THE RESPONDERS PROGRAM RECENTLY LAUNCHED A NEW

-INITIATIVE that applies our strong sheltering experience to our goal of mitigating the impact of natural disasters on animals and their people.
+Helping Coastal Cats Before Disasters Strike THE RESPONDERS PROGRAM RECENTLY LAUNCHED A NEW INITIATIVE that applies our strong sheltering experience to our goal of mitigating the impact of natural disasters on animals and their people.
 The Coastal Cats initiative is a partnership between RedRover and Operation Catnip of Gainesville, Florida, to provide proactive support for community cats in hurricaneand flood-prone coastal communities.

-By providing TNR (trap-neuter-return) services, technical assistance, and training, we aim to reduce community cat overpopulation and increase the capacity of local cat organizations to continue this work on the ground.
+By providing TNR (trap-neuterreturn) services, technical assistance, and training, we aim to reduce community cat overpopulation and increase the capacity of local cat organizations to continue this work on the ground.
 Establishing and maintaining control over the community cat population will reduce suffering for the cats and their caregivers when storms hit.
 The relationships built through Coastal Cats with local cat groups and agencies will also provide a strong basis for future disaster preparedness and response.
 We recently completed our second Coastal Cats TNR in Wakulla County, Florida, which was generously sponsored by BISSELL Pet Foundation.
 Working with local animal welfare group PAWS of Wakulla, we humanely trapped 141 cats in three targeted areas.
 We are also funding additional spay/neuter surgeries to trap the others we missed during this visit so that local groups can continue to sterilize as many cats as possible and reach a 70-90% sterilization rate in these areas - the point at which populations stabilize and stop growing.
 The result is fewer cats who will be at risk during hurricanes, and caretakers are provided some relief.
 In addition to assisting with mass TNR operations, Coastal Cats also collaborates with local cat groups and leaders to increase their impact.
-We do this through:

-- training and coaching on how to build a TNR program - engaging the local community - working with stakeholders to protect community cats - providing tips to successfully fundraise - offering ways to support community cat caregivers - assisting communities to develop their own humane trap-loan programs.
+We do this through: - training and coaching on how to build a TNR program - engaging the local community - working with stakeholders to protect community cats - providing tips to successfully fundraise - offering ways to support community cat caregivers - assisting communities to develop their own humane trap-loan programs.
 This approach gives local cat groups a much-needed advantage in tackling cat overpopulation, while empowering them to continue this work long after a large-scale TNR event.
-And because we've been assisting on the ground and getting to know the community-including Animal Control-any hurricane response in this area will be easier and more effective to coordinate.

-Our goal is to continue fundraising so that Coastal Cats can continue to help cats living in the most vulnerable disaster-prone areas.

-The Coastal Cats initiative is a partnership between RedRover and Operation Catnip of Gainesville, Florida, to provide proactive support for community cats in hurricane- and flood-prone coastal communities.
+And because we've been assisting on the ground and getting to know the community - including Animal Control - any hurricane response in this area will be easier and more effective to coordinate.
+Our goal is to continue fundraising so that Coastal Cats can continue to help cats living in the most vulnerable disaster-prone areas. ♥ The Coastal Cats initiative is a partnership between RedRover and Operation Catnip of Gainesville, Florida, to provide proactive support for community cats in hurricane- and flood-prone coastal communities.